Audiu/s3-backup/README.rst

 slashes (/) as then escaping isn’t required (as with backslashes).
 The script will normalize the paths in these cases.
 However, when providing the command, if paths are required they will need to be double escaped.

+There are more examples (including Windows examples) and further discussion on `this blog post <https://mikegoodfellow.co.uk/s3-backup-utility/>`_

 Usage
 -----